CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/2800-2899/2881-create-a-new-column.md

 ---
-id : Create-a-New-Column
+id : create-a-new-column
 title : Create a New column
-sidebar_label: 2881 Create a new column Leetcode
+sidebar_label: 2881 - Create a new column Leetcode
 tags:
   - LeetCode
   - Python